VahidN/DNTCommon.Web.Core/README.md

   - [UploadFileExtensions](/src/DNTCommon.Web.Core.TestWebApp/Models/UserFileViewModel.cs) attribute determines only selected file extensions are safe [to be uploaded](/src/DNTCommon.Web.Core.TestWebApp/Controllers/UploadFileExtensionsController.cs).
   - [AllowUploadSafeFiles](/src/DNTCommon.Web.Core.TestWebApp/Models/UserFileViewModel.cs) attribute disallows uploading dangerous files such as .aspx, web.config and .asp files.
   - [AntiDosMiddleware](/src/DNTCommon.Web.Core.TestWebApp/Startup.cs) is a rate limiter and throttling middleware for ASP.NET Core apps.
 To use it first add `app.UseAntiDos()` and `services.Configure<AntiDosConfig>` to [Startup.cs](/src/DNTCommon.Web.Core.TestWebApp/Startup.cs) file.
 Then complete the `AntiDosConfig` section of the [appsettings.json](/src/DNTCommon.Web.Core.TestWebApp/appsettings.json) file.
+  - [IAntiXssService](/src/DNTCommon.Web.Core.TestWebApp/Controllers/AntiXssController.cs) provides a cleaning service for unsafe HTML fragments that can lead to XSS attacks based on a whitelist of allowed tags and attributes.
+To use it add `services.Configure<AntiXssConfig>` to [Startup.cs](/src/DNTCommon.Web.Core.TestWebApp/Startup.cs) file.
+Then complete the `AntiXssConfig` section of the [appsettings.json](/src/DNTCommon.Web.Core.TestWebApp/appsettings.json) file.